TomWright/dasel/README.md

-This works well in general but you may run into issues when converting between data formats that don't typically play well together. when working with formats that don't suit the data... multi-document YAML to CSV for example.
+This works well in general but you may run into issues when converting between data formats that don't typically play well together.

-If you have any questions about a specific issue please raise an issue.
+You have any questions or concerns around this please raise an issue.

 ## Usage